 The kavalactones in kava cause a relaxing, sedative effect on both the body and mind, accompanied by a slight numbing of the mouth and tongue while consuming kava (if consumed as a drink).

 WHAT IS NOBLE KAVA?

 There are two types of kava – Noble and Tudei and both contain different characteristics and are found on different islands of the South Pacific.
-In Fiji, only Noble varieties are grown, and these are distinguishable from Tudei – which is known for their long lasting ‘hangover’ type affects.
+In Fiji, only Noble varieties are grown, and these are distinguishable from Tudei – which is known for their long-lasting ‘hangover’ type effects.
 Noble varieties are considered safe, compared to Tudei, because Tudei varieties have high levels of Flavokawain B (FKB), a known precursor of liver toxicity.

 CAN YOU GET LIVER TOXICITY FROM TAKING KAVA?